daweibai/PCBS-langevo/README.md

 * What you learned while working for this class (throught the lectures and/or the project)

 I learned to define functions, the dictionary and functions manipulating strings.
-The project was very hard (I should have chosen something easier), especially because I spent a lot of time trying to understand the ILM and the Context-Free Grammar.
-For weeks I didn't even have an idea about where to begin.
+I've never done a project as challenging as this one (I should have chosen something easier).
+For weeks I didn't have an idea about where to begin.
+I spent a lot of time trying to understand the ILM and the Context-Free Grammar.

 * If you have any suggestions to improve the class for the future